top of page

 Trigonalid (Hyperparasitoid) Wasps

 The ICHNEUMONOIDEA encompasses the two largest families of parasitoid wasps; Braconidae and Ichneumonidae, which collectively include close on 4000 species.
 With a bit of help, Braconids can usually be allocated to a subfamily from photos, and occasionally it may even be possible to suggest the likely genus.
-In that respect, I can currently represent the three subfamilies shown here, all of which are featured on a single page.
+In that respect, I can currently represent the four subfamilies shown here, all of which are featured on a single page.
 The larger, more familiar Ichneumonids offer better opportunities from a photographer's perspective, as noted below.

 Bracon sp.